 Growing Networks- India

-Growing Networks, in partnership with Sweet Water Foundation, seeks to democratize Aquaponics and build networks of Aquapons within developing countries.
-Growing Networks will act as a conduit to the creation of mutually beneficial relationships to spread the wealth of Aquaponics gardening abroad.
-In that Aquaponics must be developed in a participatory manner in order to be successful– given social, environmental and economic conditions–Growing Networks offers baseline resources and instruction to allow for guided yet flexible and adaptive aquaponics systems to be developed within new localities.
+Growing Networks seeks to democratize aquaponics through helping to build networks of aquapons internationally.
+Growing Networks acts as Sweet Water Foundation’s conduit to the creation of mutually beneficial relationships abroad.
+Because aquaponics must be participatory and appropriate to local social, environmental, and economic conditions, Growing Networks seeks to offer baseline resources and instruction for flexible and adaptive aquaponics systems within particular locations.

 The Growing Networks pilot project, “Empowerment through Aquaponics,” took place in Kerala, India during the summer of 2012.
 Ten University of Wisconsin-Madison project management student interns traveled to St. Albert’s College in Kerala to co-construct an aquaponics system and network with local educators and business professionals who were interested in or already participating in aquaponics.

 Through the initial pilot project and research conducted by these ten interns, Growing Networks’ staff obtained the scalable system design necessary to continue supporting the aquaponics movement in India and other countries.